microsoft/pylance-release/.github/ISSUE_TEMPLATE/bug-report.md

 <!--
 To find your version:

+Open the VS Code extensions panel.
+Select Pylance from the list of installed extensions.
+The version appears in the page header at the top right.

 Select "View: Toggle Output" from the command palette (Ctrl+Shift+P on Windows/Linux, Command+Shift+P on macOS), then select "Python Language Server" in the dropdown on the right.
 Look for the line Pylance Language Server version X in the console.
 -->